PRESIDENT

 in the review and preparation of

-comments on the EPA draft Dioxin Assessment.
-Assisted
+client comments on the EPA draft Dioxin

-permitting decisions.
+negatively impacting local permitting decisions.

-- Designed and set up a new GC/MSD system for
+and set up a new GC/MSD system for

-Hewlett-Packard.
+from Hewlett-Packard.

-a new Waste Analysis Plan and
+new Waste Analysis Plan and QA/QC

 - Prepared